Moderate Iran candidate concedes win by judiciary chief

 DUBAI, United Arab Emirates (AP) — The sole moderate in Iran’s presidential election conceded his loss early Saturday to the country’s hard-line judiciary chief.
 It signaled the protege of Supreme Leader Ali Khamenei had won a vote he dominated after the disqualification of his strongest competition.

 Both moderate and former Central Bank chief Abdolnasser Hemmati and former Revolutionary Guard commander Mohsen Rezaei offered their congratulations to Ebrahim Raisi.

-Counting, however, continued from Friday’s vote and authorities had yet to offer any official results.
+In initial results, Raisi won 17.8 million votes, to Rezaei’s 3.3 million and Hemmati’s 2.4 million, said Jamal Orf, the head of Iran’s Interior Ministry election headquarters.
+The race’s fourth candidate, Amirhossein Ghazizadeh Hashemi, had around 1 million votes, Orf said.

+The initial results announced also appeared to show the race had the country’s lowest turnout of any vote since the 1979 Islamic Revolution.
+However, the vote had no international observers to monitor the election in line with past years.

-Opinion polling by state-linked organizations, along with analysts, indicated that Raisi — who is under U.S. sanctions for his role in mass executions — was the front-runner in a field of only four candidates.
-That led to widespread apathy among eligible voters in the Islamic Republic, which long has held up turnout as a sign of support for the theocracy since its 1979 Islamic Revolution.
+That puts Raisi — who is under U.S. sanctions for his role in mass executions — as the race’s clear winner.
+That’s as his candidacy sparked widespread apathy among eligible voters in the Islamic Republic, which long has held up turnout as a sign of support for the theocracy since its 1979 Islamic Revolution.

 The quick concessions, while not unusual in Iran’s previous elections, signaled what semiofficial news agencies inside Iran had been hinting at for hours: That the carefully controlled vote had been a blowout win for Raisi amid calls by some for a boycott.